-The primary strengths of Enneagram are their hard work, determination, and the efficiency they exhibit in chasing down their targets.
+The primary strengths of Enneagram are their hard work, determination, and efficiency they exhibit in chasing down their targets.
 Enneagram 3 Achievers aim high and refuse to let anything get in the way of achieving their goals.
-The core weaknesses of Enneagram 3 Achievers is their constant need for external praise and admiration, their blinkered, achievement-focused approach to life and the often cold mannerisms.
-Enneagram 3 is a driven personality but their unwavering pursuit of their goals can often alienate them from family and friends.
+The core weaknesses of Enneagram 3 Achievers are their constant need for external praise and admiration, their blinkered, achievement-focused approach to life, and their often cold mannerisms.
+Enneagram 3 is a driven personality but the unwavering pursuit of their goals can often alienate them from family and friends.

 Enneagram three has three core health states that impact its base characteristics and personality traits.
 Healthy, average and unhealthy states exist across nine levels.
 A healthy Enneagram 3 is considered level 1-3 and at its very best is a self-aware and selfless character interested in helping everybody around them reach their potential.
 An average Enneagram 3 is considered level 4-6 and shows the stereotypical attributes of the personality.
 Average Enneatype 3s are achievement focused, often blinkered to the emotional realities of life.
 Unhealthy Enneagram 3 Achievers occupy levels 7-9 and are self-obsessed, vindictive and narcissistic personalities who prize personal gain at any cost.

 The core motivation for Enneagram 3 is the approval and adulation of others.
 Enneagram 3 places their self-worth on the value they bring to the group.
 When praise and the reverence of other wanes, so too does Enneagram 3’s confidence in its abilities.